SandraCoburn/redux-hooks-practice/README.md

     - Removed Redux store
     - Added a new folder named context to hold the state: productsProvider
     - Used useContext hook

+### Downside of Contex API

+    - Context API it's not meant to hold global state, only for low frequency state updates
+    - Performance is not optimized to handle high frequency state changes.
+The way Context API works is that whenever something changes in your context it doesn't have a way to figuring out which component is concern about the change and which component is not.
+Meaning that every component using contenxt will rebuil or re render when a change occurs in the context.
+    - Context is great to handle amall changes like authentications but not all state.

+### Create a Custom Hook as a Store

+    - It will only use React hooks - useState and useEffect